-A woman in Mexico City heals hummingbirds, and gets healing in return
+Her Mexico City apartment is a clinic for ailing hummingbirds

 Lattouf says she never turns away a bird.
 Together with her collaborator Cecilia Santos, who she calls the “hummingbird nanny,” they care for the birds in long days that stretch from 5 a.m. into the night.

 Most of the hummingbirds are in the bedroom where Lattouf sleeps.
 They stay there until they are strong enough to fly and feed themselves.
 Then she moves them to a neighboring room to prepare them to eventually be freed.
-Their release comes in a wooded area on the city’s southside.
+Their release comes in a wooded area on the city’s south side.

 Many of them do manage to return to the wild, but the ones who die under Lattouf’s care are buried near her building between small plants.

 The city is filled with threats to hummingbirds.
-There are the sleek black grackles that attack the birds and destroy their nests, as well as constant construction projects that replace flower gardens with concrete.
+There are the sleek black grackles that attack the hummingbirds and destroy their nests, as well as constant construction projects that replace flower gardens with concrete.

 But Lattouf remains optimistic and is betting on other bird lovers planting more flowers to feed the great pollinators.